samsonjs/format/Readme.md

 format
 ======

-printf and sprintf for JavaScript
+printf, sprintf, and vsprintf for JavaScript

 Installation